MartyrPher/GetGlam/README.md

 ### Dresser
 The dresser comes as the default from Get Dressed/Kisekae and can be changed with content packs.

+Dresser Size: 16 x 32
+SpriteSheet Size: 16 x Number of dressers added

 To add dressers to a content pack you need to:
 * Create a folder in the pack named `Dresser`.
 * Add in the custom dresser image `dresser.png` to the newly created `Dresser` folder.
-Dresser Size: 16x32, `dresser.png` Size: 16xNumberOfDressers

-Currently, Get Glam only supports one `dresser.png` per content pack.
+All dressers need to be added to the same `dressers.png`, Get Glam only supports one `dressers.png`.

 ### Faces and Noses
 Get Glam adds the option for the farmer to be able to swap between faces and noses for a particular base.

+Size: 96 x 672

 To add faces and noses for your base, you need to:
 * Create a folder in the pack named `FaceAndNose`.
 * Add in the custom face and nose images `"gender"_face"FaceNumber"_nose"NoseNumber".png` to the `FaceAndNose` folder.
-Size: 96x672
 * The naming convention for the Face and Nose number need to be sequential.
 Ex: First face and nose needs to be named `male_face0_nose0.png`, second `male_face0_nose1.png`...and so on.
 * Add in a `count.json` to the `FaceAndNose` folder.